 This Central Fountain and the area around it was built to commemorate the millennium year 2000.

-1. Why is someone standing in the pond in the old photo
+Question 1: Why is someone standing in the pond in the old photo?

-3. The three wooden benches that surround the pond contain the letters MM – do you know why?
+Question 3: Why do the three wooden benches that surround the pond contain the letters MM?

 The shape of the tops of the walls behind the benches mimics the coping of the bottom wall of the garden.
 You can only see this if you step outside the garden but it comes in the category of “good to know”.

 The gate celebrates the life of Nicky Bradford’s father, David Philip Smythe, who died when she was only a year old.
-It was rescued from a cousin’s house in Perthshire when the house was being sold.
+In what year did he die?
+It’s on the gate which was rescued from a cousin’s house in Perthshire when it was sold.

 This photo shows the previous pond at this location.
-Why is someone standing in the water?
+Read on to find out why someone’s standing in the water?